Why Does My Stomach Hurt ?

 What I’ll cover today in this article are a few of the common reasons and causes of stomach pain.
 We will also have a look at a few remedies that may be of help to you for the more common complaints.

-So why does my stomach hurt?
-I hear you ask.
-Well the most common stomach problems are normally the foods you have been eating, stomach pain after eating can be due to eating too much or maybe even eating too fast!
+The most common stomach problems are normally the foods you have been eating, stomach pain after eating can be due to eating too much or maybe even eating too fast!
 You may have an allergy to certain foods and be unaware of them.
 Then there are certain spicy foods that some people may have an intolerance too but love.
 If you love eating chilly but are normally left with a sore stomach or a bout of indigestion, well… that’s not really rocket science to see where I’m going with this, stop eating Chilly!

 Stomach pain and alcohol

 If you are experiencing pain after drinking alcohol, the alcohol may lead to a common condition called gastritis, The symptoms of gastritis are many but normally dull aches, bloating and and especially loss of appetite are common symptoms of gastritis.
 Alcohol can cause inflammation of the stomach wall and this can lead to a small bout of gastritis, this can manifest itself in feelings of nausea and vomiting, and is normally the first indication that drinking session you had last night was a bit too much, your body is telling you Slow Down.

 Simply reducing your alcohol intake or even eliminating alcohol all together for a while should cure the stomach pain and feelings of nausea.
 If you continue to drink alcohol and are of course still experiencing stomach pain, and continue to ask why does my stomach hurt, then you really need to start accessing that you may have a problem with alcohol, this of course is something you need to discuss with your doctor.